trueos/trueos-docs/trueos-handbook/install.rst

 This screen has several options:

-* **Selected Disk:** Select the disk to install into.
+* **Disk:** Choose the install disk.

-* **Selected Partition:** Select the desired partition or area of free space.
+* **Partition:** Select the desired partition or area of free space.

-.. note:: |trueos| onlys install into a primary MBR partition, a GPT partition, or an area of free space.
-That is, |trueos| cannot install into a secondary or an extended partition.
-To create an area of free space to install into, refer to :ref:`Creating Free Space`.
+.. note:: |trueos| onlys install into a primary MBR partition, a GPT partition, or an area of free space. |trueos| cannot install into a secondary or an extended partition.
+To create an area of free space for installation, refer to :ref:`Creating Free Space`.

-* **Partition Scheme:**  The default of
+* **Partition Scheme:**  The default
-  :guilabel:`GPT (Best for new hardware)` is a partition table layout that supports larger partition sizes than the traditional :guilabel:`MBR (Legacy)` layout. **If the installation disk or partition is larger than 2 TB, the GPT option must be selected**.
+  :guilabel:`GPT (Best for new hardware)` is a partition table layout supporting larger partition sizes than the traditional :guilabel:`MBR (Legacy)` layout. **If the installation disk or partition is larger than 2 TB, the GPT option must be selected**.
   Since some older motherboards do not support GPT, if the installation fails, try again with :guilabel:`MBR (Legacy)` selected.
-When in doubt, try the default selection first.
+When in doubt, use the default selection.

-.. note:: This section does not appear if a partition other than :guilabel:`Use entire disk` is chosen in the :guilabel:`Selected Partition` drop-down menu.
+.. note:: The **Partition Scheme** section does not appear if a partition other than :guilabel:`Use entire disk` is chosen in the :guilabel:`Partition` drop-down menu.

-* **ZFS pool name:** To use a pool name other than the default of *tank*, check this box and input the name of the pool. *Root* is reserved and can not be used as a pool name.
+* **ZFS pool name:** To use a pool name other than *tank* (default), check this box and type the name of the pool in the text window.
+  *Root* is reserved and can not be used as a pool name.

-* **Force ZFS 4k block size:** This option is only used if the disk supports 4k, even though it lies and reports its size as 512b.
+* **Force ZFS 4k block size:** This option is only used if the disk supports 4k, even though the disk may lie and report its size as 512b.
 Use with caution as it may cause the installation to fail.

 After making any selections, click :guilabel:`Next` to access the ZFS